-The Training Provider reserves the right, at its discretion, to change course schedules, change course content, discontinue courses, limit class size and cancel training courses or events, in which case it shall use reasonable endeavors to notify the Employer at the earliest possible opportunity and ensure that it does not negatively affect the Apprentice’s ability to complete their Apprenticeship.
+The Training Provider reserves the right, at its discretion, to change course schedules, change course content, discontinue courses, limit class size and cancel training courses or events, in which case it shall use reasonable endeavours to notify the Employer at the earliest possible opportunity and ensure that it does not negatively affect the Apprentice’s ability to complete their Apprenticeship.
 In the event of cancellation of an element of the Apprenticeship, the Training Provider will use reasonable endeavours to reschedule the course at the first available opportunity, where possible.

 23. SAFETY AND SAFEGUARDING

 23.1.1 carry out its responsibilities under all relevant legislation, regulations and formal guidance for the protection of children and vulnerable adults including the Safeguarding Legislation;

 23.1.2 acknowledge that it has a duty of care to ensure that there are adequate safeguarding processes and checks in place, particularly for those Apprentices aged 18 and under; and

 23.1.3 make every effort to assure and promote the safeguarding of Apprentices during their employment and to comply with the Training Provider’s Safeguarding Policy Statement.
 A copy of the full policy can be downloaded from our website: https://www.qa.com/media/13982/qa-safeguarding-policy-and-procedure-jan-2019.pdf.